UST-QuAntiL/code-injection-example/README.md

 The `--quiet` flag can be used to suppress all output on stdout and stderr that is *not* from the user code.

 If the entry point is a function that returned a serializable result (e.g. a string, a tuple, a list, or a dict) then the result will be written to `run_result.json`.

+The interceptor can pass arguments to an entry point function with the `--entry-point-arguments` option.
+The option must be a valid json object.
+A list is mapped to the positional parameters of the function while a dict is mapped to the keyword arguments of the function.
+If the dict contains only the keys `"args"` and `"kwargs"` then the value of `"args"` must be a list and is mapped to the positional arguments and `"kwargs"` must be a dict and is mapped to keyword arguments.

 ## How it works